Project name: Strengthening the Consensus for Protection of Sumatran Tiger in Bengkulu Area of Kerinci Seblat National Park, Sumatra

-This project funded by the Auckland Zoo Conservation Fund aims to support the work being carried out by the Lingkar Institute in the Lebong district of Bengkulu.
-This is an area of particular concern, bordered on three sides by national park forests but where pressure on the TPCUs elsewhere means the program team does not have the capacity to conduct the focused range of actions required to address and reduce threat to tigers.
+This project funded by the Auckland Zoo Conservation Fund aims to support the work being carried out by the Lingkar Inisiatif Indonesia in the Lebong district of Bengkulu.
+This is an area of particular concern, bordered on three sides by national park forests but where pressure on the TPCUs elsewhere means the program team does not have the capacity to conduct the focused range of actions required to address and reduce the threat to tigers.

 To strengthen tiger protection in this area, activities will continue to mobilise religious leaders in Lebong district to socialise the Fatwa issued by the Indonesian Council of Islamic Scholars, known as the Majelis Ulama Indonesia, (MUI) which prohibits Muslims to hunt rare and endangered wildlife such as Sumatran tiger.

 This ground-breaking religious ruling was issued nationally in 2014 but is only now being communicated to mosque congregations at a local level in Sumatra and so only now are the predominantly Muslim community in Lebong district becoming aware that the hunting of rare animals such as tigers is not only illegal under Indonesian national law but also forbidden under Islam.

 In 2020, this project piloted a guardianship scheme to support poachers upon release from prison or known/suspected recidivist to secure long-term change in their behaviour in a country where there is no ‘parole’ system or post-release supervision or support or ‘care in the community scheme for ex-offenders.